elishevaelbaz/Hangman-Cli/README.md

 The hangman game continues as usual.

 If the guessed letter is not in the word, the player loses a guess.
-The game will inform the user that the guess was incorrect, display how many guesses are remaining and prompt the user to guess a new letter.
+The game will inform the user that the guess was incorrect, display how many guesses are remaining, and prompt the user to guess a new letter.

 ![incorrect guess](images/incorrectGuess3.PNG "Description goes here")